Sabah: Portrayal in media

-Following the beginning of Malaysian films in 1970s along with the foundation of Sabah Film Production, several local films have been produced and filmed in the state by the state production, among those are "Keluarga Si Comat" (1975) and "Hapuslah Air Matamu" (1976) (produced with a collaboration with Indonesian Film Production).
-Abu Bakar Ellah (popularly known as Ampal) then became the leading artist of Sabah comedy film with his film titled "Orang Kita".
+Following the beginning of Malaysian films in 1970s along with the foundation of Sabah Film Production, several local films have been produced and filmed in the state by the state production, including Keluarga Si Comat (1975) and Hapuslah Air Matamu (1976) (produced with a collaboration with Indonesian Film Production).
+Abu Bakar Ellah (popularly known as Ampal) then became the leading artist of Sabah comedy film with his film Orang Kita.
 In the present day, state-produced dramas and documentaries are usually aired either on TVi, TV1 or TV2 while state musics aired on radios through Bayu FM, Kupi-Kupi FM, Sabah FM and Sabah vFM.
-Sabah was featured in the British popular reality show of "Survivor: Borneo" and the American show of "Eco-Challenge Borneo" in 2000.
-In 2001, the state was featured in a 2001 Filipino documentary titled "Sabah: Ang Bagong Amerika?" by Vicky Morales on the story of Filipino immigrants from the Sulu Archipelago escaping poverty and starvation in the Philippines by entering Sabah illegally to earn livehood but facing risk being caught, tortured and deported as Malaysian laws are getting strict on illegal migration.
-In 2003, the state was featured on "The Amazing Race" for the first time as well on a 2009 Hong Kong drama of "Born Rich".
-The state was also featured in a 2014 American documentary of "Sacred Planet" and featured again in a new edition of "The Amazing Race" as well on a Korean reality show programme titled the "Law of the Jungle", both in 2014.
-In early 2017, Hong Kong film industry once again choose Sabah as one of the location for a new romance film titled "She Will Be Loved".
+Sabah was featured in the British popular reality show Survivor: Borneo and the American show Eco-Challenge Borneo in 2000.
+In 2001, the state was featured in a 2001 Filipino documentary titled Sabah: Ang Bagong Amerika? by Vicky Morales on the story of Filipino immigrants from the Sulu Archipelago escaping poverty and starvation in the Philippines by entering Sabah illegally to earn livehood but facing risk being caught, tortured and deported as Malaysian laws are getting strict on illegal migration.
+In 2003, the state was featured on The Amazing Race for the first time as well on a 2009 Hong Kong drama of Born Rich.
+The state was also featured in a 2014 American documentary Sacred Planet and featured again in a new edition of The Amazing Race as well on a Korean reality show programme titled the Law of the Jungle, both in 2014.
+In early 2017, Hong Kong film industry once again choose Sabah as one of the location for a new romance film titled She Will Be Loved.

 Holidays and festivals

 Sabahans observe a number of holidays and festivals throughout the year.
-Apart from the national Independence Day, Malaysia Day celebrations and the State Governor's birthday, Sabah has start to celebrates Sabah Self-government Day on 31 August.
+Apart from the national Independence Day, Malaysia Day celebrations and the State Governor's birthday, Sabah celebrates Sabah Day annually on 31 August.
 Every ethnic groups celebrate their own festivals and the culture of open house (rumah terbuka) with the visits of families and friends from other races and religion are a norm especially with the interracial marriage between different ethnic groups of different background.
 Sabah are the only state in Malaysia to declare the Kaamatan celebration a public holiday.
 Both Sabah and Sarawak are also the only two states in Malaysia that declare Good Friday a public holiday.
 Many festivals are being held annually in Sabah such as the Bon Odori Festival, Sabah Jazz, Borneo Bird Festival, Borneo Bug Fest, Borneo Eco Film Festival, Kota Kinabalu Food Fest, Kota Kinabalu Jazz Festival, Sabah Dragon Boat Festival, Sabah Fest, Sabah International Folklore Festival and Sabah Sunset Music Festival.